onlyquake/xonotic-wiki/Git.markdown

 #### Making a non-tracking branch a tracking branch

-Most of gits magic is done in the config file.
+Most of git's magic is done in the config file.
 A tracking branch simple has merge information in the config.
 If your branch is not a tracking one and you wish to make it one, you can either push it, then remove the local version, and use `git branch —track me/feature1 origin/me/feature1` to recreate it as a tracking one, or you add the necessary config lines:

     git config branch.me/feature1.remote origin
     git config branch.me/feature1.merge refs/heads/me/feature1